 As a starting point, prepare a list of all your accounting transactions.
 Mark the cells you want to highlight with colors according to their value.

 click on the tab named “Home” and find the button “Conditional formatting”.

-- For our example, we want to mark cells with a value less than zero with a red background color.
+This function allows you to change colors of cells based on their value: You can choose between “Less than…”, “Greater than…”, “Between…” and many more options.
+For our example, we want to mark cells with a value less than zero with a red background color.
 Therefore, click on “Highlight cell rules” and “Less than”.

 Chose “0” in the field “Format cells that are less than” and decide for a formatting option.
 For our example “Light red fill with dark red text” is most appropriate.

 Click on “OK”.
 MS Excel will format the cells you marked in the beginning immediately.

-- You can repeat this procedure for other formatting options.
+Now you are able to see days with negative revenues quickly.
+You can repeat this procedure for other formatting options.
 For example, use the button “Between than” to highlight days with earnings high enough to meet your long-term business goals.